-If you do any kind of home remodeling, whether it's as simple as painting your kitchen or as involved as a full-scale renovation, then Lowe's and Home Depot are both a fact of life.
-Try as you might to religiously pick up mulch and plants at your local nursery, tools at your friendly Ace Hardware, and wood at your local lumberyard, you eventually have to come to these stores for something.
+If you do any kind of home remodeling—whether it's as simple as painting your kitchen or as involved as a full-scale renovation—then Lowe's and Home Depot are both a fact of life.
+Try as you might to religiously pick up mulch and plants at your local nursery, tools at your friendly Ace Hardware, and wood at your local lumberyard, you'll likely have to come to these stores for something eventually.
+While Home Depot may be more successful than Lowe's in terms of profits, each of these companies offers very similar products, prices, discount opportunities, and customer service.
 Both have a critical mass that is hard to ignore if you want to get any DIY remodeling done at a reasonable cost.

 To provide a wide sampling, Yelp offers customer reviews of 250 individual Lowe's and Home Depot stores across five major U.S. metropolitan areas.
 From these 250 stores, review averages were tallied.
 On a five-star system, Home Depot slightly edged out Lowe's by a half-star.
 Also, reviews were scanned for comments across eight categories.
 Overtly vindictive reviews, especially those calling out staff members, were excluded.

 Generally, the main difference was not between Lowe's and Home Depot as corporations but between individual stores, since the character of a store is influenced by its store manager and associates.
 So, one corporation might have a store that received outstanding reviews in one metro area, with that same company having another store in the same area receiving only modest reviews.